Richard C. Bogren, Gill, Daniel J.

 Prune badly damaged and dead roots from the trees before planting.
 Place the root ball of the tree in the hole and fill back in around it with the soil you dug out.

-It will be important to water young trees during periods of dry weather, especially during the first and even second summers after planting.
-Use mulches around newly planted trees to conserve moisture and prevent weeds.
+It will be important to water young trees during periods of dry weather, especially during summer the first and even second years after planting.
+Mulches should be used around newly planted trees to conserve moisture and prevent weeds.

 Why pecan trees fail to bear

-Home gardeners sometimes are perplexed to discover that their pecan trees have failed to produce well.
-First, you must consider the time since planting.
-Pecan trees generally take 6-10 years after planting before they begin to produce good crops of nuts.
-You need time and patience.
+Home gardeners are sometimes perplexed to discover that their pecan trees have failed to produce well.
+First, you must consider the length of time since planting.
+Pecan trees generally take 6 to 10 years after planting before they begin to produce good crops of nuts.
+Only time and patience can correct this issue.

-In many cases, you may have trees that once produced but now, year after year, yield few if any pecans.
-Trees also may produce nice crops of nuts, but the quality leaves a lot to be desired – the nuts are poorly filled or contain no meat at all.
+In some cases, the trees that once produced abundant nuts now, years later, produce few if any pecans.
+Trees may also produce nice crops of nuts, but the quality leaves a lot to be desired with nuts that are poorly filled or contain no meat at all.
 What has gone wrong?
 Is there any way pecan trees can be brought back into production and maintained?

-Think of a pecan tree as a very complex factory where leaves are responsible for producing the food that ultimately is used to make nuts.
+Think of a pecan tree as a very complex factory where leaves are responsible for producing the food that is ultimately used to produce nuts.
 It takes about 40 pecan leaflets to set and fill out a single pecan nut.

-During the growing season, foliage manufactures food that’s translocated and stored in the root system for nut production the next spring.
-Early leaf loss causes a shortage of healthy leaves and limited or reduced nut production the next year.
-Foliage damage during the growing season also can reduce that year’s crop.
+During the growing season, foliage manufactures food, which is translocated and stored in the root system to produce nuts the following spring.
+Early leaf loss can result limited or reduced nut production the following year.
+Foliage damage during the growing season also can reduce the current year’s crop.

 Early leaf loss can be the result of a combination of problems, especially a disease called scab.
-It is a fungal disease that appears early on the leaves and nuts as small black lesions that later enlarge and completely blacken the leaves, eventually killing them and causing defoliation.
+Scab is a fungal disease that appears early on the leaves and nuts as small black lesions, which later enlarge and completely blacken the leaves, eventually killing them and causing defoliation.

-Scab also will attack and damage the shuck or outer covering of the nut and cause a poorly filled or hollow pecan.
+Scab also will attack and damage the shuck or outer covering of the pecan and result in a poorly filled or hollow nut.
 If you see numerous black spots, streaks or areas on the shuck of the pecan and the nuts are poorly filled, pecan scab is the problem.

 In addition, various leaf-feeding insects can compound problems.
 Insects such as aphids, mites and fall webworms attack pecan leaves, contributing to early defoliation.

-The pecan variety dictates the severity of the scab problem.
-Many of the older varieties – such as Stuart, Success, Mahan and Desirable – are very susceptible to scab disease.
-On the other hand, varieties mentioned at the beginning of this column are moderately to very resistant to the scab organism.
+The pecan variety dictates the severity of the pecan scab problem.
+Many older varieties, such as Stuart, Success, Mahan and Desirable, are very susceptible to scab disease.
+On the other hand, varieties listed at the beginning of the column are moderately to very resistant to the scab organism.

-Pecan varieties not considered scab-resistant can be kept in production only through the application of fungicides throughout the growing season.
+Pecan varieties not considered scab resistant can only be kept in production by applying fungicides throughout the growing season.
 Pecan trees are too large to be sprayed with conventional garden equipment, and most gardeners do not have spray equipment that will reach the top of a 30-foot tree.

-Another ingredient helpful in maintaining productive pecan trees is an annual application of fertilizer.
-Pecan trees should be fertilized in February with about one pound of general-purpose fertilizer per inch diameter of the trunk measured three feet from the ground.
-Do not fertilize young trees the first year they are planted.
+Another factor helpful in maintaining productive pecan trees is an annual application of fertilizer.
+Pecan trees should be fertilized in February with about one pound of general-purpose fertilizer per inch diameter of the trunk measured 3 feet from the ground.
+Do not fertilize young trees the first year they are in the ground.